He’d damn well better live forever after everything he’s been through!

 So that’s it, right?
 Game’s a disgrace.
 It sucks.
 Case closed.

-The second type also gleefully slaughters series sacred cows, but still manages to be an all-around quality title on its own merits in spite of that.
+The second type also gleefully slaughters series sacred cows, but still manages to be an all-around quality title on its own merits in spite of it.
 Zelda II, anyone?
 It’s in this latter category that I would place ActRaiser 2.
 It’s simultaneously a failure as a sequel to ActRaiser and one of the best action platforming titles for the Super Nintendo.

 The plot is once again as simple as can be: Satan/Tanzra is a back with an army of hellish minions and it’s up to God/the Master to take up his sword and vanquish the Prince of Darkness yet again.
 The twist this time is that Tanzra’s seven main demon lieutenants are each based on one of the seven deadly sins (pride, greed, lust, envy, gluttony, wrath and sloth) and this is reflected in their forms and in the various nasty ways they plague the Master’s helpless subjects.
 The gluttony demon, for example, sends a hoard of monster ants to steal all the food, leaving the people to starve.
 There are also some nice touches taken from classic literature.
 The final encounter with Tanzra depicts him partially encased in the ice of a frozen lake, mirroring Satan’s predicament in Dante Alighieri’s Inferno.